vega/vega-lite/site/tutorials/weather.md

 }
 </div>

-this already looks good but we can further tune the chart by customizing the axis and legend titles and providing a color scale that maps the values from the `weather` field to meaningful colors.
+However, the default color palette's semantics might not match our expectation.
+For example, we probably do not expect "sun" (sunny) to be purple.
+We can further tune the chart by  providing a color [scale range](../docs/scale.html#range) that maps the values from the `weather` field to meaningful colors.
+In addition, we can customize the [axis](../docs/axis.html) and [legend](../docs/legend.html) titles.

 <div class="vl-example">
 {